Zaxis018/academic_portfolio/content/blogs/Q_learning/index.md

 ## Q-Learning
 Q-Learning is the simplest form of reinforcement learning where the Agent needs to have memory for what actions are preferrable in given states.
 It needs to encounter every state that could occur and what would be the outcome if a certain action is done in that state.
 Doing so, the agent observing its environment will perform preferrable actions

-Q-Learning is a  algorithm that learns a mapping from all `(state, action)` pairs to their corresponding Q-values.
+Q-Learning is a  algorithm that learns a mapping from all <b>(state, action)</b> pairs to their corresponding Q-values.
 The Q-value for a pair represents the expected cumulative reward for taking that action in the given state and following the optimal policy thereafter.

 ## Working